RobertBarrow/cv/index.md

 *Objectives, major projects and other responsibilities*:

 - Managing client relationships at a senior level (digital strategy and technical governance)
-- Overall responsibility for quality of delivery; utilising MMT Digital's Agile delivery framework and quality governance model
+- Overall responsibility for quality of solution delivery; utilising MMT Digital's Agile delivery framework and quality governance model
 - Collaborating with stakeholders and delivery team to create digital roadmaps incorporating OKRs and SMART goals
 - Collaborating with engineers, architects, experience designers, technical product owners, digital project managers and systems engineers to product accurate cost estimates to derisk delivery
 - Coaching and developing Agile skills/knowledge of our delivery roles e.g. TPO/DPM
+- Management of delivery risks and escalations to Technica Account Director and CTO (as required)
+- Oversight and responsibility for interrogating and improving 'project health check' scores
+- Overall responsibility for assuring the appropriate resource on projects/accounts
+- Management of upcoming resource requirements and requests into 'matching sessions'
+- Matching appropriate resources to projects
+- Management of resourcing conflicts between accounts/projects
+- Escalating issues of concern around quality of resource/training needs to Senior Manager of Engineering

+### Accounts and projects worked on (since June 2019):

+### Browne Jacobson
+- Assisting new business team during pitch for website modernisation (shortlisted)

 #### Chartered Institute of Taxation (CIOT)
 - Marketing website ~ 2021 (£140k)